 A good diagnosis

 Dr. Annemieke Austin’s family moved to the United States from Germany when she was a girl, in part because her own childhood allergies and asthma were so unmanageable.
-She now draws from that personal experience as a board-certified family physician and head of the allergy department at Gordon Medical Associates
+She now draws from that personal experience as a board-certified family physician and head of the allergy department at Gordon Medical Associates in Santa Rosa.

 Austin’s first step in diagnosing allergies or asthma is to conduct a thorough patient history and physical exam during the first visit.
 Chronic cough, runny nose or sinus infections, or a history of childhood asthma or chronic ear infections, may be indications of allergic issues.
 Chronic bowel issues, chronic fatigue syndrome, headaches, depression and chronic skin conditions may also be related to allergies.
 If sensitivities are suspected, Austin conducts either a blood test or a skin test on a patient’s arm, in which proteins from potential allergens are injected under the skin a certain distance apart.
 (Numbing creams can be used for children or those anxious about the testing.)
 After 10 minutes, she can measure the size, and therefore the intensity, of any rashes, indicating an immune system reaction.